Modern Languages, Translation and Interpreting

 Course overview

-This Modern Languages, Translation and Interpreting degree focuses on developing your language skills to near-native fluency as well as equipping you with specialist and in-demand skills such as translating and interpreting.
+This Modern Languages, Translation and Interpreting BA Honours degree focuses on developing your language skills in two languages to near-native fluency.
+You can choose from French, German, Portuguese and Spanish, as well as Chinese or Japanese.
+You'll also be equipped with specialist and in-demand skills such as translating and interpreting.

-Your knowledge and skills of translation and interpreting also ensure you leave Newcastle University as a sought-after graduate with attributes highly prized by employers.
+Your knowledge and skills in translation and interpreting also ensure you leave Newcastle University as a sought-after graduate with attributes highly prized by employers.

 Quality and ranking